Apipie/apipie-demo/README.md

 You can specify the resource and/or an action to one or more versions.
 After that, you can see the documentation for all the versions.
-You can also generate static files for given version by running (in this example version 2):
+You can also generate static files for a given version by running (in this example version 2):

     rake apipie:static[2]